AccelerateNetworks/PagingServer/README.rst

   terminology) that can be used for output there, as shown above.

   "aplay -L" command can also be used to match that with ALSA outputs.

-  "pulse" is what you likely want there, if "default" is not using pulseaudio.

   PortAudio-output should be specified either as numeric id (number in square brackets on the left) or regexp (python style) to match against name in the